top of page

 As a small business, not knowing who or how many students would be turning up to classes each week caused me a great deal of anxiety and any established yoga studio owner is well aware that there is no money to be made in offering drop-in yoga classes UNLESS the studio is packed to the max!
 Many students tell me that they don't enjoy practicing in a studio where the mats are so close together that you can smell the person practicing beside you!

-From April, I'll personally be teaching a selection of specialist yoga series:
+From July, I'll personally be teaching a selection of specialist yoga series, with the exception of Men's Yoga:

 Monday 10.30am: Bloom Mum + Baby Yoga